domenicoindrio/minecraft_bedrock_server_docker/README.md

 ---

 ### Data persistency
-The world directory (`/bedrock/worlds`) is stored in a **Docker volume**, ensuring that game data persists across restarts, crashes, or image rebuilds.
+- The world directory (`/bedrock/worlds`) is stored in a **Docker volume**, ensuring that game data persists across restarts, crashes, or image rebuilds.

+- Player data containing Gamertags and Permissions (`allowlist.json` and `permissions.json`) is stored in a Docker volume as well, ensuring that known players remain whitelisted across container restarts.

+- World backups are stored in a separate Docker volume, `minecraft_backups`.
+This way host bind-mounts are avoided enforcing a more secure environment.

 ## Screenshots